Chymyst/chymyst-core/docs/chymyst02.md

 Let us assume that the resource contains an integer value, so that `readResource()` returns an `Int` while `writeResource()` takes an `Int` argument.

-Since there is no shared mutable state, the only way to pass values is to use molecules.
+Since we do not want to use any shared mutable state, the only way to pass values is to use molecules.
 So let us introduce a `readResult()` molecule with an `Int` value.
 This molecule will carry the value returned by `readResource()`.